cocos-creator/docs-3d-deprecated/en/editor/gameview/index.md

 ![image](./gameviewOpen.png)

-To open `GameView` function, just click the `GameView` through the drop-down box of the run mode on the top toolbar in the editor.
+To open the GameView function, click the GameView in the drop-down box of the run mode, on the top toolbar in the editor.

 ## Button operation instructions